The George W. Hunt, S.J., Prize for Excellence in Journalism, Arts & Letters

 The Hunt Prize is awarded in one of four professional fields annually according to a four-year rotation.
 In 2018, for example, the Hunt Prize will be awarded to a Cultural or Historical Critic.
 Other fields will be recognized in succeeding years.

 - 2018: Cultural or Historical Critic

 - 2020: Journalist

-The George W. Hunt, S.J., Prize for Excellence in Journalism, Arts & Letters, will be awarded in 2017 in the category of “Fiction and Drama.”
+The George W. Hunt, S.J., Prize for Excellence in Journalism, Arts & Letters, will be awarded in 2017 in the category of “Cultural & Historical Criticism.”

 The selection committee will consider only English-language works of which the nominee is the sole or principal author.
-In the case of novels and short story collections, the selection committee will consider work published in book form (hard copy), financed by a reputable publisher, and subjected to a professional editorial process independent of the author.
-Short stories and flash fiction pieces that are, as yet, uncollected in book form must appear in major journals and/or magazines, in digital or in hard copy.
+In the case of books, the selection committee will consider work published in book form (hard copy), financed by a reputable publisher, and subjected to a professional editorial process independent of the author.
+Column and review pieces that are, as yet, uncollected in book form must appear in major periodicals and/or magazines, in digital or in hard copy.
 The committee does not consider self-published works in any medium or entire books that have been published only in digital format.
-In the case of plays and screenplays, the committee will consider work that has been published by a reputable publisher as well as work that has been subjected to a professional editorial process independent of the author and been produced, performed, and/or screened in a professional setting.

 Recipients of the George W. Hunt, S.J., Prize must fulfill the following additional criteria: